John Augustus Abayomi-Cole: Early life

 Abayomi-Cole was born in Ilorin, Nigeria in 1848.
 He was educated in Sierra Leone first in a school set up by A. B. C. Sibthorpe.
 His secondary education was at C. M. S. Grammar School (now known as Sierra Leone Grammar School) in Freetown.
 He later attended Fourah Bay College where he trained as a medical doctor.

 Christian ministry

 On graduating from secondary school Abayomi-Cole taught at the Evangelical United Brethren Church School.
 In his mid-twenties he travelled to the United States (U.S.) to continue his studies.
 Whilst in the U. S. he was ordained a Minister in the American Wesleyan Methodist church.
 He attended their General Conference in 1887, where he pleaded for missionaries to be sent to Sierra Leone.
 This led to a small mission led by Rev. Henry Johnston being dispatched there in 1889.
 Abayomi as part of this mission became superintendent of the Maroon Chapel but differences with the congregation led to his resignation.
 By 1905 Abayomi-Cole had set up his own church, the Gospel Mission Hall.

+Intervention in the Religion–Science Debates

+According to Judith Bachmann, Cole’s position should be understood as an active intervention in the global debates on religion and science at the end of the nineteenth century.
+He criticized scientific materialism and reinterpreted African traditionell practices and nativ Church as “true science and true religion” in harmony with natural law(understood, for instance, though concepts such as animal magnetism within Theosophical discourse).
+This position did not amount to a rejection of Christianity; rather, it involved a critical distancing from what Cole perceived as a corrupted form of European missionary Christianity, combined with the claim that a true form of Christianity could be re-established on the basis of African traditional knowledge.
+Bachmann situates this position in close relation to esoteric discourses associated with the Theosophical Society, which emphasized the ultimate unity of religion and science, the critique of materialism, and the recovery of true religion and true knowledge.
+By drawing on these premises, Cole articulated African traditional knowledge as capable of accessing universal truth claims.
+His case is therefore assessed as an example of how, within contexts of global entanglements, non-European intellectuals did not passively adopt modern categories such as science, religion, or secularity, but actively exercised as agency in their ongoing reconfiguration.